 If a volunteer commitment has been made and the commitment cannot be fulfilled, the player/family is responsible for providing a replacement player/family volunteer.

-If a volunteer commitment has been made and the person fails to appear for their commitment the volunteer commitment cannot be rescheduled and the volunteer deposit cheque for that player/family will be cashed.
+If a volunteer commitment has been made and the person fails to appear for their commitment the volunteer commitment cannot be rescheduled and the volunteer fee will not be refunded.

-10. What happens to my cheque at the end of the season?
-Once the commitment for the season is fulfilled the cheque for the season is shredded.
-Only those who don’t respond to our emails, refuse to fulfill their commitment or do not wish to volunteer have their cheques cashed.
+10. What happens to my volunteer fee at the end of the season?
+Once the commitment for the season is fulfilled the volunteer fee will be refunded.
+Those who do not fulfill their commitment will not have their volunteer fee refunded.

 11. I haven’t been contacted for any volunteer opportunities.
 It is the players/parents responsibility to ensure our mass emails do not end up in a ‘junk’ or ‘spam’ folder.
-You can email us at email@example.com and we will soon have something for you to do.
+You can check the website as all volunteer opportunities will be psoted.

 If every family has to do five hours of volunteering will there be enough tasks for everyone?